mnruecke/WOTAN/README.md

 Python script that allows to start a sequence and to receive the data of the receive channel via the fast USBFS interface.
 The *com_port* variable must be adapted to the Port of the PSoC on the computer which can be found in Windows under *Device Manager*.
 The script plots the data and saves the data as ascii table with continuous numbering in the same folder as the script.

+## Running .\\UI\_WOTAN with arbitrary software
+The WOTAN firmware can be controlled via the following ascii characters that have to be send to the PSoC via USB intervace

+- **p** (**P**rogramm sequence) To write an arbitrary sequence with a length of 3x3750 to the PSoc the **p** character is used.
+  A sequence consist of three parts
+  * A ramp up sequence (3750 samples)
+  * The actual sequence (3750 samples)
+  * A ramp down sequence (3750 samples)

+  The ADC of the PSoC measures only during the actual sequence.

+  The sequence must be sent consecutively for each channel.
+Therefore the sequence for one channel must be diveded into packages  that consist of a 8 bit **header** and 32 bit of **data**.
+  The **header** must have the following form
+  * ascii character **'p'**=112
+  * **1-4** for the channel
+  * Two bytes for the package number starting with the high byte
+  * Two bytes for the total number of packages per channel (number of samples per channel/32) starting with the high byte
+  * 0
+  * 0

+  So the total package looks for example like this ('p', 2, 0x01, 0xFF, 0x02, 0x00, '0', '0',   1, 2, 4, ...... , 4, 2, 1)
+  This example shows the package with package number 0x01FF (=511) of total 0x0200 (=512) packages with the data 1, 2, 4, ..... , 4, 2, 1 for channel 2.

+- **r** (**R**un sequence) The PSoC starts the sequence on the four DACs.
+The sequence consists of three parts.
+In the fist part the signal is supposed to ramp up.
+The second part is the acutal sequence.
+In the fist part the signal is supposed to ramp down.
+The ADC measures only in the actual sequence (second part)
+- **o** (**O**rder data) The PSoC sends the data from the last measurement as a byte stream starting with the first value.
+Two bytes form an 16bit number where the high byte is sent first.
+The time between the **r** and the **o** command must be at least *30ms*

+- **x** Sets the trigger channel as an output (default)
+- **y** Sets the trigger channel as an input (not advisable since there is at least *10ns* trigger jitter)